keyboardio/Chrysalis/product-status.md

 ## Recent updates

-- Fixes for an incorrect error that we couldn't talk to your keyboard after a firmware update
+- Chrysalis no longer incorrectly states that it could not connect to your keyboard after a firmware update, requiring another firmware update.
 - Chrysalis will now back up your configuration as a download every time you update your firmware
 - "Report an issue" now provides system logs for reports
 - Corrections for some incorrect key identifiers, particularly for dynamic macros

 ## Last Updated

-March 2, 2024
+March 4, 2024